NguyenHoangTrieu/Dual-ESP32-Telemetry/README.md

 - **Functionality**:
   - Receives CAN frames, reassembles them into a 15-byte packet, and verifies the CRC.
   - Formats the data into JSON and publishes it to the MQTT topic `v1/devices/me/telemetry` on `app.coreiot.io:1883`.
-  - Enters light-sleep mode after 7 seconds of no CAN traffic, waking on the next TWAI RX interrupt.
+  - Enters light-sleep mode when no CAN traffic is detected, waking every 25 seconds if no traffic is present.
   - Uses Embassy for task management and `esp_wifi` for Wi-Fi connectivity.
 - **Files**:
-  - `main.rs`: Main application logic, initializes Wi-Fi, CAN, and MQTT client, and manages sleep/wake cycles.
+  - `src/main.rs`: Main application logic, initializes Wi-Fi, CAN, and MQTT client, and manages sleep/wake cycles.
-  - `receive.rs`: Handles CAN frame reception, reassembly, and JSON formatting.
+  - `src/can/receive.rs`: Handles CAN frame reception, reassembly, and JSON formatting.
-  - `bmp180_async.rs`: Placeholder for additional sensor support (not currently used).
+  - `Cargo.toml`: Project configuration for the Gateway Node.

 ### Common Protocol
 - **Data Format**: 15-byte packet (2 bytes temperature, 6 bytes gyroscope, 6 bytes accelerometer, 1 byte CRC-8-AUTOSAR).